 SPRINGFIELD, Ill.
-(AP) — A proposal that would allow minors with epilepsy to use medical marijuana is moving through the Illinois Legislature.
+(AP) — A measure that would allow children with epilepsy to use medical marijuana is advancing in the Illinois Legislature.